-The AIM Index has appeared monthly since July 1991.
+The AIM Index, based on a survey of more than 100 Massachusetts employers, has appeared monthly since July 1991.
 It is calculated on a 100-point scale, with 50 as neutral; a reading above 50 is positive, while below 50 is negative.
 The Index reached its historic high of 68.5 on two occasions in 1997-98, and its all-time low of 33.3 in February 2009.
-In June 2013 it stood at 48.9.